Criticizes In Re Brunner as outdated and “hard-hearted”

 We believe and we would strongly argue the same legal principles the Court applied in this case to our bankruptcy judges here in Maryland.

 If you are caught in an endless cycle of debt and are struggling to break free, please call us for a free consultation.
-The Law Firm of Laura Margulies & Associates, LLC has assisted thousands of clients through the bankruptcy process and is sensitive to their needs.
-Please call me for a free consultation today.
-Laura Margulies is a principal and Craig Stewart is the managing partner in the law firm of Laura Margulies & Associates, LLC.
+Morris Margulies has assisted thousands of clients through the bankruptcy process and is sensitive to their needs.
+Please call us for a free consultation today.
 We represent consumers in bankruptcy and litigation matters in Maryland and the District of Columbia.
-To learn more about our firm visit our web site at http://www.law-margulies.com.